Fiscal Year 2023 tax rate = $14.45

 The East Bridgewater Board of Assessors would like to remind residents that their property record cards are available for viewing through the Property Record Cards or by visiting the Assessors' office.
 To Access Property Record Cards You Must Download Adobe Reader.

 Assessors maps, in pdf format, may be accessed under the "Frequently Asked Questions" by clicking on "Assessors Maps".
-GIS maps may be accessed through the "Maps Online" link to the left.
+GIS maps may be accessed through the "Online GIS Maps" link to the left.
 Also there is a link under "Quick Links" for MassGIS Mass Mapper which is an interactive map and utilizes virtually all MassGIS map layers.

 The East Bridgewater Assessing Department consists of an elected 3 member Board of Assessors, including a chairman, a clerk and a member.
 The office staff consists of the Director of Assessing, the Administrative Assistant, the Principal Clerk and the Senior Clerk.

 The core responsibility of the Assessing Department is the yearly revaluation of all real and personal property located within East Bridgewater.
 Assessors are required by Massachusetts state law to assess all property at its full and fair market value as of January 1 of each year.
 The department is responsible for the maintenance of all property tax data records and maintains accurate parcel ownership data based upon recorded property transactions at the Plymouth County Registry of Deeds.
 There are approximately 5,400 parcels of residential real estate, 200 parcels of agricultural and 350 parcels of commercial and industrial in East Bridgewater.
 Collaborating with other town departments, assessment records are reviewed annually to reflect new construction, fire damage, demolition or rehabilitation.